 - Sarcomas, which develop in the muscles, connective tissues and blood vessels of the colon

-At Moffitt Cancer Center, we have experience in treating all forms of colon cancer.
+At Moffitt Cancer Center, we have experience treating all forms of colon cancer.
 Our team consists of many highly trained specialists, including pathologists, medical oncologists, radiation oncologists, surgeons and supportive care providers—all of whom exclusively treat patients with gastrointestinal malignancies.

-Moffitt’s Gastrointestinal Oncology Program makes it possible for patients to meet with our experts in a single, convenient location, with or without referrals.
+Moffitt’s Gastrointestinal Oncology Program makes it possible for patients to meet with our experts in a single, convenient location.
 Here, patients can access some of the latest developments in treatment, including laparoscopic surgery, microsurgery, chemotherapy, targeted drug therapy, chemoembolization, vaccine therapy, brachytherapy and intensity-modulated radiation therapy (IMRT).
 Our patients can also participate in cutting-edge clinical trials through which they can receive novel therapies under the supervision of a skilled oncology team before those therapies are widely available in other settings.